 More information about this house sitterHi, I’m Ann, a friendly, reliable, non-smoking, American designer who has been living abroad for many years.
-Although I’ve mostly been in Europe and Asia, I’m now exploring Australia and loving it!
+Although I’ve lived mostly in Europe and Asia, I’m now in Australia and loving it!

-While I’m new to house sitting through the internet, I have been house and pet-sitting by referral for a long time.
-Because I’m new to Mindahome, here is a detailed introduction to my background as a house and pet-sitter.
+While I’ve been house sitting through Mind-A-Home since October 2019, I have actually house and pet-sat by referral for a much longer time.
+Here is a detailed introduction to my background as a house and pet-sitter.

 I have always loved animals.
 Growing up with dogs, cats, and parakeets at home, my first experience house-sitting was for neighbours.
 Living in Cambridge, MA, in an academic community, many people would travel during school vacations.
 I was often asked to care for my neighbour’s homes, gardens, and pets while they were away.
 It was something I became very proficient at and looked forward to every school break.

-During my time in Singapore, one of my friends came to live with us, bringing her own cat.
-We followed the RSPCA and the Humane Society protocols for introducing the new cat, including exchanging towels a week before they moved in, and then gradually introducing the cats to each other once they moved in.
-The process was a total success, and we all lived comfortably together for over a year.
+During my time in Singapore, a friend came to live with us, bringing her own cat.
+We followed the RSPCA and the Humane Society protocols for introducing the new cat, including exchanging towels a week before they moved in, and then gradually introducing the cats to each other.
+The process was a total success, and we all shared the house comfortably together for over a year.
 In fact, it went so well, that when the owner of the other cat was reassigned abroad, she left her fur-baby in my care for several months until she was settled and able to send for her.

-Here in Australia, I've been house-sitting for a number of months on the Sunshine Coast, first looking after a landed property in the rainforest, caring for a dog, cat, galah, and chickens.
-Following that, I have been house-sitting a 5-bedroom home while the homeowner is away in Europe caring for her elderly parents.
-I was responsible for the house and pets: a dog, a cat, and another friend’s cockatiel.
-Duties included daily care of the animals as well as giving them regular worm and flea meds, and even cooking a special fresh stew for the beautiful little dog, a chihuahua-terrier mix.
-I also did yard work such as gardening, mowing the lawn, weeding, and basic DIY repairs.
+Here in Australia, I house-sat for almost a year on the Sunshine Coast, first looking after a large landed property in the rainforest, with a main house, granny flat, pool, and caring for a dog, cat, galah, and chickens.
+Following that, I house-sat a 5-bedroom home while the homeowner was away in Europe caring for her elderly parents.
+I was responsible for a dog, a cat, and a cockatiel.
+Duties included daily care of the animals as well as giving them regular worm and flea meds, stocking up on food, and even cooking a special fresh stew for the beautiful little dog, a chihuahua-terrier mix.
+I also did gardening and yard work such as mowing the lawn, as well as basic DIY repairs.

-That house has just recently been sold.
-As the caretaker prior to and during the sale process, I was entrusted to coordinate with repair people, real estate agents, pest, building and swimming pool inspectors.
-I cleaned and styled the house for viewings, all the while maintaining a high standard of care for the animals during what was a stressful time for them.
-I also assisted the homeowner with prep and packing for moving and storage.
+The house was then sold, and during the sale process, I acted as the caretaker.
+I was entrusted to coordinate with repair people, real estate agents, pest, building and swimming pool inspectors and style the house for viewings, all the while maintaining a high standard of care for the animals during what was a stressful time.
+After the sale, I also assisted with prep and packing for moving and storage.

-As a pet owner myself, I have been very fortunate to have first-rate care for my own beloved cat while I’m away.
+As a former pet owner myself, I have been very fortunate to have first rate care for my own beloved cats and dog while I was away.
 I understand how important it is to know that your pets will be looked after, and get the attention they deserve.
-I would be honoured to care for your home and animal family members and would be happy to provide you with daily updates - photos, texts, emails if you’d like.
+I would be honoured to care for your home and animal family members and would be happy to provide you with daily updates - photos, texts, emails, if you’d like.